 Compliance.
 The Board considered the significant attention and resources dedicated by DIMA to its compliance processes in recent years.
 The Board noted in particular (i) the experience, seniority and time commitment of the individuals serving as DIMA's and the Fund's chief compliance officers and (ii) the substantial commitment of resources by DIMA and its affiliates to compliance matters, including the retention of compliance personnel.
+The Board also considered the attention and resources dedicated by DIMA to the oversight of the investment sub-advisor's compliance program and compliance with the applicable fund policies and procedures.

-Based on all of the information considered and the conclusions reached. the Board determined that the continuation of the Agreement is in the best interests of the Fund.
+Based on all of the information considered and the conclusions reached, the Board determined that the continuation of the Agreements is in the best interests of the Fund.
 In making this determination, the Board did not give particular weight to any single factor identified above.
 The Board considered these factors over the course of numerous meetings, certain of which were in executive session with only the Independent Directors and counsel present.
-It is possible that individual Independent Directors may have weighed these factors differently in reaching their individual decisions to approve the continuation of the Agreement.
+It is possible that individual Independent Directors may have weighed these factors differently in reaching their individual decisions to approve the continuation of the Agreements.